ralphgabriel04/ralphgabriel04/README.md

   - Programming and software development.
   - Web development and artificial intelligence (AI).
   - Strategic thinking through chess.
-  - Teamwork and perseverance from basketball.
+  - Teamwork and perseverance from sport.
 - 🤝 **Open to Collaborations**: Always eager to collaborate on projects in:
   - Software development.
   - Artificial intelligence and machine learning.